rclone/rclone/docs/content/rc.md

 Rclone itself implements the remote control protocol in its `rclone rc` command.

-You can use it like this
+You can use it like this:

 ```
 $ rclone rc rc/noop param1=one param2=two